Wednesday, December 3

 Candidate and Campaign 101 Training

 Curious about what it means to run for office as an LGBTQ+ person?
-Join LGBTQ+ Victory Institute for a FREE one-day Candidate & Campaign 101 Training to cover the basics of campaigning, messaging, fundraising, and so much more.
-LGBTQ+ Victory Institute is the only global organization to exclusively provide trainings for LGBTQ+ folks looking to run for public office and we want YOU to join us for a one-day program to engage, inform, and excite our community to increase LGBTQ+ representation on the ballot.
+Join LGBTQ+ Victory Institute for a one-day Candidate & Campaign 101 Training to cover the basics of campaigning, messaging, fundraising and more.
+Please register for this pre-conference training in advance.
+Conference registration is not required for participation.

 –